 Mixed media installation & performance

-HD video, sound, wood, plants, earth, plastic, drawings, text
+HD video, sound, wood, plants, earth, plastic, ink on paper drawings, text

 Dominique Baron-Bonarjee and Ryo Shimizu’s joint exhibition considers the act of naming in creating the parameters of each person’s understanding of the world and its systems of language, identity, gender, nationality.